rahul4732saini/2048/README.md

 <h2 align=center>Description</h2>

-The repository offers a TUI-based rendition of the classic **2048** puzzle game, delivering an interactive and engaging experience directly within the command-line interface.
+The repository offers a TUI-based rendition of the classic **2048** puzzle game, delivering an interactive and engaging experience directly within the terminal.
 This project is designed to provide users with a responsive and intuitive gameplay environment, capturing the essence of the original 2048 puzzle game.​

-### Platform Compatibility:
+### Platform Compatibility

 Due to its reliance on the *ncurses* library, this game is primarily compatible with UNIX-based operating systems, such as Linux and MacOS.
 While Windows does not natively support ncurses, users can still enjoy the game on Windows systems through the Windows Subsystem for Linux (WSL), which provides a UNIX-like environment.

 <h2 align=center>Features</h2>

-1. **Terminal User Interface (TUI)**: Designed to run entirely within the terminal, this implementation ensures accessibility across various systems without the need for graphical interfaces.​
+1. **Text-Based User Interface (TUI)**: Designed to run entirely within the terminal, this implementation ensures accessibility across various systems without the need for graphical interfaces.​

 2. **Responsive Design**: The game adapts dynamically to different terminal sizes, maintaining an optimal layout and user experience regardless of the window dimensions.​